-Tafti lab is an interdisciplinary research group that integrates knowledge and expertise from physics, material science, and chemistry to search for new functional materials, the basis of our technological world.
+We are an interdisciplinary research group made of physicists, materials scientists, and chemists who search for new functional materials to revolutionize the technology.
 Our program brings together scientists from different fields to collaborate with and learn from each other in an exciting and friendly research environment.
 Our vision is to build a diverse team whose members come from different ethnic, cultural, and research backgrounds to collaborate and share ideas with each other.
-Tafti lab hopes to educate a new generation of scientists capable of thinking outside the box, performing interdisciplinary research, becoming independent thinkers, and appreciating teamwork.
+Tafti lab hopes to educate a new generation of scientists capable of thinking outside the box, performing interdisciplinary research, becoming independent thinkers, appreciating teamwork, and promoting cultural diversity.

 To guide our search for new materials, we use in-depth knowledge of quantum physics and quantum chemistry.
 We use Density Functional Theory to make an educated guess at interesting atomic combinations.
 Using an array of synthesis techniques, we combine elements into complex compounds and look for emergent phenomena.
 Emergence is a property of a complex system that is absent in its constituents.
 For example, neither Hydrogen (H) nor Oxygen (O) wet, but water (H2O) does.
 Our favorite emergent phenomena in solid state materials include frustrated magnetism, high-temperature superconductivity, spin liquid, magnetoresistance, and thermoelectric effects.

 Once we make a new material, we determine its structure by X-ray diffraction technique.
 Solid state systems form complex structures with various symmetries.
 X-ray diffraction experiments allow us to determine the set of symmetries inherent in a particular specimen.
 A detailed knowledge of crystallography is required to solve complex structures based on symmetry considerations.

 Having made a new compound and having solved its structure, we embark on careful physics experiments to find out the interesting electrical, thermal, and magnetic properties of our material.
 We are equipped with a diverse array of physics experiments including most transport coefficients (resistivity, Hall, Seebeck, Nernst, and thermal codncutivity), magnetization (AC and DC susceptibiltity), and heat capacity.
 We can study materials at very low temperatures where thermal fluctuations freeze and give way to quantum effects.